From AHA to hyaluronic acid, here’s the A to Z of skincare so you can make informed decisions for your next purchase.

 Ultraviolet-B: UVB rays are attributed to pigmentation, dark spots, freckles and sunburns.

-Vitamin A: Commonly used in anti-aging products, it is a form of vitamin that promotes growth and repair of body tissues.
+Vitamin A: Typically used in anti-aging products, it is a form of vitamin that promotes growth and repair of body tissues.
 Most common examples include retinoids and retinol.

 Vitamin C: See ascorbic acid.